flexmock/flexmock/docs/usage/argument_matching.md

 flexmock(plane).should_receive("fly").with_args("up").and_return("bad")
 ```

-Try to excecute `plane.fly()` with any, or no, arguments as defined by the first
+Try to execute `plane.fly()` with any, or no, arguments as defined by the first
 flexmock call will return the first value.

 ```python